sfalkoff/sql-lesson/PART2-HB_APP.md

     DB.execute(query, (github,))

-It's important, even though we only have a single value we're substituting into the query, the sqlite3 module demands we pack it into a tuple when we do the substitution.
+Even though we only have a single value we're substituting into the query, the sqlite3 module demands we pack it into a tuple when we do the substitution.

 ### Step 3 -- Fetching Rows
 After we've executed the query, we need to fetch rows out of the table one at a time.
 We can do that by calling the .fetchone method on line 9.
 This returns a row as a tuple: